Household waste - special collections for large items

 Unfortunately we are not able to carry out an uplift from inside the house.

-You can take old, unwanted items of furniture to the municipal dump, you can arrange for a special uplift, or you can donate it to charity.
+You can take old, unwanted items of furniture to your CRC site (Community Recycling Centre), you can arrange for a special uplift, or you can donate it to charity.

 The cost is £13.97, but these can be uplifted as one of the 3 free uplifts